-The Council is also listed as a Community Partner of the Open University Project alongside the two lead Community Organisations.
-Members are reminded the unique aspect of this programme will be the face to face support to local learners through Open University Tutors.
-Learners will also be encouraged to establish peer support groups for their assignments and to meet at agreed intervals to support each other.
+The Council was also listed as a Community Partner of the Open University Project alongside the two lead Community Organisations.
+Members were reminded the unique aspect of this programme would be the face to face support to local learners through Open University Tutors.
+Learners would also be encouraged to establish peer support groups for their assignments and to meet at agreed intervals to support each other.

-There are 9 participants enrolled on the Monkstown Community Association project and 15 participants enrolled on the Muckamore Parish Development Association project, which will take place in their Family Hub.
+There were 9 participants enrolled on the Monkstown Community Association project and 15 participants enrolled on the Muckamore Parish Development Association project, which would take place in their Family Hub.

-Participants will learn about 'People, Work and Society' through the Open University' 30-week Access model to help build study and digital skills and develop confidence to progress in education (degree level) and employment.
-The programme is fully funded and provided free to all participants who enrol (eligibility criteria apply).
-Those students who meet the Open University eligibility criteria will also be eligible to apply for a one of grant up to maximum of £250 towards the purchase of a laptop to assist them in their studies.
+Participants would learn about 'People, Work and Society' through the Open University' 30-week Access model to help build study and digital skills and develop confidence to progress in education (degree level) and employment.
+The programme was fully funded and provided free to all participants who enrolled (eligibility criteria apply).
+Those students who met the Open University eligibility criteria would also be eligible to apply for a one of grant up to maximum of £250 towards the purchase of a laptop to assist them in their studies.

-Students commenced study from 6th February 2022 and a further report detailing the outcomes of the programme will be brought back to Committee in September 2022.
+Students commenced study from 6th February 2022 and a further report detailing the outcomes of the programme would be brought back to Committee in September 2022.

-RECOMMENDATION: that the Open University Community Partnership Project update be noted.
+Proposed by Councillor Robinson Seconded by Councillor Ross and agreed that the Open University Community Partnership Project update be noted.